erinvdoyle/instatrip/README.md

 ### Feature Testing Images

 Exception handling has been implemented to ensure smooth user interactions, validating all inputs and preventing errors or misdirection.
-These feature testing images reflect that input handling process
+These feature testing images reflect that input handling process.

 <details>
   <summary>Testing the Welcome Screen (click)</summary>